binaryshrey/Pixel-Art-Maker/README.md

 # Pixel-Art-Maker
-This project was developed as a Udacity - Front-End Web Developer Nanodegree Program.
+This project was developed as a part of Udacity - Front-End Web Developer Nanodegree Program.

 # Project description:
 Building a single-page web app that allows users to draw pixel art on a customizable canvas.